CME211/notes/lecture-11/lecture-11.md

   return 0;
 }
 ```
-If we try to build this code, the compiler will return error like this:
+If we try to build this code, the compiler will return an error like this:
 ```
 $ g++ -Wall -Wextra -Wconversion -pedantic -o const1 const1.cpp
 const1.cpp:11:5: error: cannot assign to variable 'a' with const-qualified type